Previous Article

 The Sennheiser HD 600 is considered by many to be a headphone that is for audio purists.
 It’s a transparent signature that has a reputation for being the standard for high-fidelity listening.
 Sennheiser has also said that it’s a headphone that gives an impartial scale of everything in the audio chain.

-The HD 600 is an excellent headphone to have.
-I remember it being on the market for around ~$200 dollars, but the price is now $399 retail, and ~$279 on sale on Amazon, which is what I got it for.
+I remember the HD 600 being on the market for around ~$200 dollars, but the price is now $399 retail, and ~$279 on sale on Amazon, which is what I got it for.

 Product link: https://amzn.to/42QSYlE